a-karma/Bogor_Workshop/DAY_1/Session2.md

 >
 > Combine the intersect and flank functions in order to filter the `snp_ch30.bed` file
 > by excluding CDS and all reagions that are 5 kb form the starting and the stop codon of each CDS.

+If you finished early and you want to keep playing with bedtools have a look at this tutorial here: https://sandbox.bio/tutorials?id=bedtools-intro

 ### 3. Transferring files